co-cddo/cloudmaturity/src/assessment/people.md

 () There is a mature apprenticeship or bootcamp program for individuals with limited/cloud experience that is providing accelerated learning and development to existing non-digital civil servants with significant aftercare support to continue their development and ensure the longevity of the investment.

-## To what extent are third parties (non civil/public servants) used in the development and support of the organization's cloud initiatives?[radios] =
+## -To what extent are third parties (non civil/public servants) used in the development and support of the organization's cloud initiatives?[radios] =

 () Third parties are relied upon to deliver all cloud work, and these parties have full access to the entire cloud account[s].
 () Third parties are relied upon to deliver some cloud work, and they have full access to the entire cloud account[s].